shakes76/PatternAnalysis-2024/README.md

 The dataset contains approximately **30,000 images** in total, with **20,000** images allocated for training and **10,000** for testing.
 For the training of my StyleGAN, I exclusively used the training images, and they were sufficient to generate clear MRI brain scans.

+## Project Goal

+The goal of the project is to generate sythetic brain MRI scans for AD and NC MRI classes from the ADNI data set using a StyleGAN.
+By doing so, the StyleGAN should become informed regarding the distinct image styles that exist within the dataset.
+We should then be able to highlight this through created a t-SNE plot of the StyleGAN's latent space (W/style codes).

+Some applications of this project could be to supliment for real brain MRI scans in scenarios where patient confidentiality is important.

 ## File Structure

 This repository consists of the following five major files: